hyunkoome/CenterPoint/README.md

 make install
 ```

-- To evaluate TensorRT results, you have to wrap the c++ to python API. (if you already installed in the training step, skip please)
+- To evaluate TensorRT results, you have to wrap the c++ to python API.
 - Build Python module
 ``` shell
 cd centerpoint/pybind